 Your Apple Watch screen goes to sleep when you aren’t actively using it.
 But, there are some convenient features for waking it up that come in handy.
 Tapping to wake it, raising your wrist, and automatically seeing the last app you opened are just a few of the things you can do.

-Access the Apple Watch Wake Screen features
+Access Apple Watch Wake settings

 In order to customize the Wake Screen settings, just follow these steps.

-1) Open the Watch app on your iPhone or open Settings on your Apple Watch.
+- Open the Watch app on your iPhone or open Settings on your Apple Watch.

-2) Scroll down and tap General.
+- Scroll down and tap Display & Brightness.

 Auto-launch audio apps

-This convenient feature is ideal for those who listen to music or podcasts on-the-go.
+This convenient feature is ideal for those who listen to music or podcasts on the go.
 Instead of reaching for your phone to control the playback, the app will automatically display on your Watch for you to control it there.

 Besides the above settings, another important wake setting is Return to Clock.
 This area lets you choose whether you want to see the last app you had open before your Watch went back to sleep.

 Let’s say you are viewing your calendar and get distracted for a bit.
 You can set the screen to show the app you were looking at when you raise your wrist or tap to wake it.